bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Please see the available `grouping suffixes` in the list of available suffixes.
 Descriptions of this type of suffixes are preceded by the `(G) -->` notation (`G` stands for grouping).

-_Content and hierarchy of the JSON files accompanying anatomical images with a grouping suffix_
+_JSON files accompanying anatomical images with `grouping suffix`_
 ***

 In conformity with the main BIDS specification, key-value pairs involved in the naming of an anatomy imaging data can NOT explicitly relay information regarding the sequence parameters.
 Instead, the key-value pairs are used only for categorization, whereas the respective sequence parameters are contained in the sidecar JSON files.

-* _Hierarchy_
+* _JSON Hierarchy for `grouping suffixes`_

 In case of the `parametrically linked anatomical scans`, majority of the acquisition parameters remain constant across multiple runs of the same sequence.
 However, some of the parameters are intentionally